-This collaborates the findings of Canadian researchers (Magwood, Racusin, and McArleton 2018), who found that super-insulated homes that use products like spray and rigid foam insulation as their main insulators will take over 75 years in energy savings to recover the carbon spent in the manufacture of those materials.
+This collaborates the findings of Canadian researchers, who found that super-insulated homes that use products like spray and rigid foam insulation as their main insulators will take over 75 years in energy savings to recover the carbon spent in the manufacture of those materials.

 This is dangerous for our situation, because it uses up our carbon budget now.
 Climate scientists have told us we have approximately 10 years to neutralize our carbon footprint to avoid catastrophic environmental impacts.
 We can’t afford to keep building with materials that will make achieving these goals impossible.